craigwblake/redline/README.md

 Redline is a pure Java library for manipulating RPM Package Manager packages.
 Currently the project supports reading and creating packages and has an included Ant task useful for integration with build systems.

-More information is available at the [Redline website](http://redline-rpm.org)

 To use Redline include it as a Maven dependency:

 ```xml